Updated

 Below, our California personal injury attorneys address frequently asked questions about joint and several liability cases and how it may affect your case:

-- 2. When are parties jointly and severally liable for my injuries?
+- 2. Who is jointly and severally liable for my injuries?

 - 3. When are parties not jointly and severally liable?

-The doctrine of joint and several liability means that an injured person can go after multiple people who caused the injury for the entire judgment, even when one person may have only caused a small percentage of your injury.
+The doctrine of joint and several liability means you can go after multiple people who caused the injury for the entire judgment, even when one person may have only caused a small percentage of your injury.
 It would then be up to the person who only caused a small amount of harm to go after the other wrongful parties for reimbursement.
 1

 When you sue multiple people (“joint tortfeasors”) for your injuries, it is not necessary that they caused your harm in the exact same way.
 What matters is that the combined conduct of the multiple people creates a single, indivisible harm.

-If you have suffered harm because of their combined actions, you can file a lawsuit against both liable parties, and obtain a full judgment against them both for your economic damages.
+If you have suffered harm because of their combined actions, you can file a lawsuit against all liable parties.
+If successful, you would obtain a full judgment against all of them for your economic damages.

-2. When are parties jointly and severally liable for my injuries?
+2. Who is jointly and severally liable for my injuries?

 - Future medical expenses,